 How much do you love your dog?

-If there was a condition which was common, easy to catch, and deadly, whilst treatment against it could put your dog’s life in danger, wouldn’t you move heaven and earth to protect your dog your dog against it?
+If there was a condition that was common, easy to catch, and deadly, whilst treatment against it could put your dog’s life in danger, wouldn’t you move heaven and earth to protect your dog against it?

 This is exactly what Heartgard for dogs can do for the canine companion in your life.

-Heartgard for dogs is highly efficient and yet even so there are still rules to play by to keep your pet safe, such is the nature of heartworm.
+Heartgard for dogs is highly efficient and yet even so there are still rules to play by to keep your pet safe, such as the nature of heartworm.

 But to appreciate these rules and to understand how best to use Heartgard, let’s get a measure of heartworm and the devastating damage it can cause your pet.

 The heartbreaker behind the whole story is a tiny worm, called Dirofilaria immitis.

 This unpleasant parasite is relatively unusual in that it matures slowly, the practical upshot of which is that dogs may not show signs of infection for many months or years.